ekusnadi/Math-261A-Project-1/README.md

 - Feedback and assistance in revising the clarity, organization, and flow of writing
 - Suggestions for formatting R code and visualizations
 - Guidance on meeting project guidelines and rubric requirements
-- Help in locating and summarizing information from assigned course sources and documentation (e.g., CalEnviroScreen documentation)
+- Help locating and summarizing information from assigned course sources and documentation (e.g., CalEnviroScreen documentation)
-- Assistance in building the reference list and drafting this README file
+- Assistance compiling the reference list and drafting this README file
-- Converting the paper into Quarto format
+- Converting the report into Quarto format

 All base code, data analysis, and interpretation of results were performed independently by me.